suyjuris/schaf/README.md

       nodes is given. schaf is deterministic, but the order of nodes depends on implementation details of the hash maps used.

-## Usage Information

-    $ ./schaf --help
-    Usage:
-      schaf [options] [--] mode [args]

-    Modes:
-      write_graph <input> <output>
-        Executes the job specified in the jobfile <input>, and writes the resulting graphs into the file <output>.
-It is recommended that <output> has the extension '.schaf.lz4'.

-      print_stats <input> [output]
-        Reads the graphs from the file <input> and prints information about them to the console.
-If <output> is specified, the information will additionally be written to that file, in a machine-readable format.

-    Options:
-      --edges-min,-e <val>  [default: none]
-      --edges-max,-E <val>  [default: none]
-        Limits the graphs that are written to graphs with a number of edges inside the specified range.

-      --help,-h
-        Prints this message.